No two Yale Clubs offer exactly the same range of programs, but the ones listed here are among the most popular around the world.

-The AYA-Redpath Speakers Program sends current Yale faculty and administrators to Yale Clubs to speak to alumni at luncheons, receptions, annual dinners and other special events, thus giving alumni far from a campus a chance to enjoy the caliber of teaching experienced by students at Yale.
+This program sends current Yale faculty and administrators to Yale Clubs to speak to alumni at luncheons, receptions, annual dinners and other special events, thus giving alumni far from a campus a chance to enjoy the caliber of teaching experienced by students at Yale.
 We are pleased to have funding from the Robert U. Redpath, Jr. ’28 Fund to support this program.

 Yale Book Award

-The Yale Book Award program is an excellent way for Clubs to maintain a strong awareness of Yale among high schools in their local communities, and to recruit the best and brightest high school students to the University.
+This program is an excellent way for Clubs to maintain a strong awareness of Yale among high schools in their local communities, and to recruit the best and brightest high school students to the University.
 This AYA-sponsored award recognizes a local high-school junior of academic promise and includes a personalized bookplate stating that the award comes from that community’s Yale Club.

 Club Recognition Award

-The Yale Club Recognition Award provides an opportunity for Clubs to publicly honor members for their dedication to Yale through local volunteer activity.
+This award provides an opportunity for Clubs to publicly honor members for their dedication to Yale through local volunteer activity.
 It is given by the Yale Club (not directly by the AYA) for “outstanding leadership and service” at the Club level.

 Yale Day of Service